amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

      ./scripts/supabase/provision_lane_env.sh work --pg-super-role supabase_admin
      ./scripts/supabase/provision_lane_env.sh codex --pg-super-role supabase_admin
      ```
-     Supabase service versions are pinned directly inside `ops/supabase/docker-compose.yml`; update that file when you intentionally move to a newer release.
+     Supabase service versions track the upstream compose file you downloaded.
+To pin a particular release, fetch the compose and `.env` from the desired Supabase tag before running the helper.
    - To rotate passwords, edit `credentials.env` (or pass explicit `--pg-password/--pg-super-password` flags) and rerun the helper.
 The next deploy automatically injects the updated credentials into the database and Compose runtime.
    - Restored clusters that keep a legacy superuser should update `credentials.env` (or pass overrides) with that account so the deploy workflow can recreate the primary `PGUSER` when it is missing:
      ```bash